thisguygil/bobo/README.md

 * Search Google (and Google Images) with the [Google API](https://developers.google.com/custom-search/v1/overview)
 * Get Fortnite stats, daily shop updates, and map information with the [Fortnite API](https://fortnite-api.com/)

-## Supported formats
+## Supported file formats for audio playback
-Bobo supports all formats supported by [LavaPlayer](https://github.com/lavalink-devs/lavaplayer?tab=readme-ov-file#supported-formats), as well as Spotify and Deezer supported by [LavaSrc](https://github.com/topi314/LavaSrc), with extra functionality for many sources from API integrations.
+Bobo supports all file formats supported by [LavaPlayer](https://github.com/lavalink-devs/lavaplayer?tab=readme-ov-file#supported-formats), as well as Spotify and Deezer supported by [LavaSrc](https://github.com/topi314/LavaSrc), with extra functionality for many sources from API integrations.

 ## Inviting to your server
 Bobo isn't currently publicly available to be invited to your server, but you can easily host your own instance (see below).